 I suppose there is only one description of what a seeker is.
 The dictionary says, “a person who is attempting to find or obtain something”.
 But, what we may be seeking varies from person to person.

-I’ve spent over 30 years in the corporate world, in the high-tech industry.
-A very left-brain environment.
-A beautiful thing, but not my thing.
-15 years in, I realised that my version of me wasn’t mine.
+I’ve spent over 30 years in the corporate world, in the high-tech electronics industry, a very left-brain environment.
+15 years in, I woke up to the realisation that my version of me wasn’t mine.

 Sometimes we find ourselves living our lives according to other peoples’ expectations.
 Expectations that fit into a “box” of values that doesn’t quite sit right.
 We may not notice at first that that is what is going on, but over time something starts to niggle.
 And when we ignore that niggle, as we often do, it grows stronger and becomes a shove.
 And if we are of the stubborn kind and we still don’t acknowledge it, it will whack us over the head in some shape or form forcing us to see it.

 On a scale between 0 (a niggle) and 10 (a whack over the head), my realisation scored in the 8-range.
 The waking up was uncomfortable.
 Not the waking up itself, but the realisation that I could not not do something about it.